Bike Locking & Parking

 Secure the bike’s frame, if possible lock the wheels and the seat too.
 Your frame is the most expensive part of your bike so make sure to u-lock it to a secure object.
 Its not that hard to secure the wheels and seat too. [see the links below].
 Anything not locked can be stolen (lights, bags, air pumps, etc.).

 - Don’t leave your bike in one place for long amounts of time, unless this place is INSIDE your house or office within sight.
 Unscrupulous eyes may be coveting a bike that’s locked in the same place day after day.

 - Lock to an object that’s not going anywhere.
 Signs may be loose.
 Railings may be broken.
-Trees may be cut.
+Trees may be cut (not to mention repeated locking to trees harms them).
 Do yourself a favor and double check that what you’re locking to is locked to the ground.

 - Take a picture of the bike & record it’s serial number.
-Join BikePGH’s free I <3 My Bike Program to join the PGH database of bikes.
+Join BikePGH’s free I <3 My Bike Program to join the Pittsburgh database of bikes.

 [Opportunity to take action] Now that you’ve read these tips, its a great time to contact your council person and let them know that you want to see more secure places to lock your bike in your neighborhood.

 Not-to-miss StreetFilms video series Hal Grades Your Bike Parking